Open-Telecoms-Data/open-fibre-data-standard/README.md

 # Open Fibre Data Standard

-Welcome to the Github repository for the Open Fibre Data Standard.
+Welcome to the GitHub repository for the Open Fibre Data Standard.

 ## Contributing